Form MET-2 ADJ - Comptroller of Maryland 2026

 1. Click ‘Get Form’ to open it in the editor.

-2. Begin by filling in the estate details, including the name of the estate and date of death.
-This information is crucial for processing your refund.
+2. Begin by filling in the estate details, including the name of the estate and the date of death.
+Ensure accuracy as this information is crucial for processing your refund.

-3. In the section for personal representatives, enter the names and signatures of all representatives involved.
-Ensure that each representative certifies the accuracy of the information provided.
+3. In the section for personal representatives, enter their names and signatures.
+This certifies that the information provided is true and correct.

-4. Move to Section A, which will be completed by the Register of Wills.
+4. Proceed to Section A, which will be completed by the Register of Wills.
 Leave this section blank for now; it will be filled out after you submit your application.

-5. In Section B, input the amounts related to Maryland estate tax paid and any additional inheritance tax due as certified in Section A. Make sure these figures are accurate to avoid delays.
+5. In Section B, input the amounts related to Maryland estate tax paid and any additional inheritance tax due.
+Make sure these figures match your records.

-Start using our platform today to fill out Form MET-2 ADJ effortlessly and for free!
+Start using our editor today to streamline your form completion process for free!

 See more Form MET-2 ADJ - Comptroller of Maryland versions